David Slomp

 My current program of research, Justice-Oriented Literacy Assessment for a Digital and AI-Mediated World, brings together design-based work on formative assessment, international collaborations on writing assessment, and new models of ethical and equitable validation.
 The work is concerned with a basic but consequential question: how do we design assessments that expand access to learning rather than constrain it?

-These pieces offer a good entry point into the questions that organise my research.
+These pieces offer a strong entry point into the questions that organise my research.

 My scholarship extends beyond academic publication.
 It informs policy, professional learning, media commentary, teacher-facing scholarship, and editorial leadership in writing and literacy assessment.